Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 Now look at state 5 and *, the action is r6
 So reduce on F goes to id.
 We look at the length of the rhs which is one then pop that many symbols off the stack, 0 is left on stack
-Now we look at 0 with left hand side which is F and we index into gototable
+Now we look at 0 with left hand side which is F and we index into goto table at (0, F) which tells us to go to state 3, so we push that onto the stack

+...
 ```